marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/msp430-function-attributes.rst

 These function attributes are supported by the MSP430 back end:

-.. option:: critical
+.. gcc-attr:: critical

   .. index:: critical function attribute, MSP430

   Critical functions disable interrupts upon entry and restore the previous interrupt state upon exit.
-Critical functions cannot also have the :option:`naked`, :option:`reentrant` or :option:`interrupt` attributes.
+Critical functions cannot also have the :gcc-attr:`naked`, :gcc-attr:`reentrant` or :gcc-attr:`interrupt` attributes.

-  The MSP430 hardware ensures that interrupts are disabled on entry to :option:`interrupt` functions, and restores the previous interrupt state on exit.
-The :option:`critical` attribute is therefore redundant on :option:`interrupt` functions.
+  The MSP430 hardware ensures that interrupts are disabled on entry to :gcc-attr:`interrupt` functions, and restores the previous interrupt state on exit.
+The :gcc-attr:`critical` attribute is therefore redundant on :gcc-attr:`interrupt` functions.

-.. option:: interrupt
+.. gcc-attr:: interrupt

   .. index:: interrupt function attribute, MSP430